 More than 20 million Americans suffer from addiction and substance abuse, and that number includes people with and without disabilities.
 Sometimes, the stress of living life with a mental or physical disability spins you downward into addiction.
 This can seriously compound the health issues you are already dealing with.
 For example, alcoholism can cause chronic bladder infections, which is already common in people with spinal cord injuries.
-With issues finding employment, social isolation and limited mobility, it’s not surprising that 50 percent of people with spinal cord injuries deal with alcoholism.
+With issues finding employment, social isolation, and limited mobility, it’s not surprising that 50 percent of people with spinal cord injuries deal with alcoholism.

-In other situations, however, the consequences of the alcohol or substance abuse can cause a physical impairment.
+In other situations, however, the consequences of alcohol or substance abuse can cause physical impairment.
 For example, heroin use can lead to permanent loss of vision, and long-term intravenous drug abuse can lead to painful septic arthritis, both of which can severely limit mobility.
-Medications for arthritis should never be mixed with alcohol, nor should many of the common medications prescribed to people with a variety of disabilities.
+Medications for arthritis should never be mixed with alcohol, nor should any of the common medications prescribed to people with a variety of disabilities.

 If your disability — from cognitive to physical — arose after seeking help for your addiction, you may not be aware of important home modifications you need in order to be comfortable and confident during recovery.
 If your disability affected life for you before addiction, adding recovery-minded elements to your modifications can help you live an independent, sober life.
 Here are four ways you can mix modifications to support both mental and physical health.

 When it comes to comfortably navigating your home with limited mobility, there are several modifications to consider.
 Whether you use a walker or a wheelchair, adaptive products like ramps and handrails can make a big difference.